How’s this for an unintended side effect of so many states legalizing the sale and consumption of marijuana? A dip in power consumption.

 Ways To Boost Efficiency Of Indoor Farms

-Some states don’t allow farmers to grow marijuana outside just yet but that doesn’t mean those farmers can’t take step to rein in their operating costs.
+Some states don’t allow farmers to grow marijuana outside just yet.
+That doesn’t mean those farmers can’t take step to rein in their operating costs.
 Indoor marijuana farms can ease their reliance on the local grid by:

 - Investing in high-efficiency LED lighting.
 Not only do you save on energy consumed by the bulbs, they give off less heat that has to be drawn away from the plants.